Advocacy Watch List

 Space Bank Site (3200 E. Foothill Blvd.)

-The site of a formal Naval ordinance testing facility was to be redeveloped with housing, but that project seems to have stalled.
+The site of a formal Naval ordinance testing facility was to be redeveloped with housing, but that project stalled and is currently for sale.
 The property is an eligible historic district, but due to contamination, most of the site would have to be cleared.
-Working with Pasadena Heritage, the developer agreed to retain some artifacts and the monumental torpedo-testing tank, and to place them on the site in the public spaces.
+Working with Pasadena Heritage, the developer had agreed to retain some artifacts and the monumental torpedo-testing tank, and to place them on the site in the public spaces.
 The site is currently on the market, and we are waiting to see if that previous plan will move forward or if a new development plan will emerge.